Distributed Design: How Stack Overflow builds strong remote teams

 How can remotes work efficiently with their coworkers?
 What happens when everyone’s not working at the same time?

 Not ALL communication at Stack Overflow is asynchronous.
 We thrive on a combination of synchronous and asynchronous communication.

-This time is optimal for more complex tasks like design critiques and shipping big features, like when we shipped a complete redesign of email preferences with team in six timezones.
+This time is optimal for more complex tasks like design critiques and shipping big features, like when we shipped a complete redesign of email preferences with a team in six time zones.